practice-golang/ccgo/README.md

-# Practice for Cgo with Cpp
+# Practice for Cgo with CMake
 I tried using `MinGW`, `CMake` on `Windows`

 ## Build